kbali1/cse15l-lab-reports/LabReport3.md

-        statewide recognition to attorneys for providing pro bono legal County Superior Court, where he has served as a temporary judge in Small Claims Court and has volunteered with a court-sponsored program for at-risk high school students.`
+        statewide recognition to attorneys for providing pro bono legal County Superior Court, where he has served as a temporary judge in Small Claims Court and has volunteered with a court-sponsored program for at-risk high school students.

-explanation
+In the example above, there are no lines that contain the string "the" in it except for "There" and "The" because the grep command is case sensitive.

-    `$ grep -v "a" working_for_Free.txt
+    $ grep -v "a" working_for_Free.txt
         for his life's work defending the poor. right.
         thing."